Death of Kumanjayi Walker: Zachary Rolfe

-In 2018, a judge found that Rolfe had deliberately injured Malcolm Ryder, an indigenous resident of Alice Springs, and then lied about it in court.
+In 2018, a judge found that Rolfe had deliberately injured Malcolm Ryder, an Indigenous resident of Alice Springs, and then lied about it in court.
 Rolfe and five other officers had attended Ryder's residence with the intention to arrest Ryder's stepson.
 During the arrest, Ryder was injured and charged with hindering police.
 Police alleged that Ryder threw a phone at them, resisted and interfered with them.
 Ryder denied this, and alleged that Rolfe had slammed his face into the ground, leaving him unconscious in a pool of blood.
 At Ryder's trial, the judge dismissed the charges against him, and found that the evidence (including body camera footage and lack thereof) supported Ryder's version of events being more likely and that Rolfe had lied.
 NT Police considered referring Rolfe to the Director of Public Prosecutions for perjury charges over the Ryder incident, but decided against it.

+On 4 April 2023, Zachary Rolfe was dismissed from the Northern Territory Police Force due to "serious breaches of discipline during their police career".
+The dismissal was related to a statement published online, that has been attributed to him.
+Rolfe intends to appeal the validity and legality of the decision.
+The coronial inquest into the death of Walker was ongoing at the time of dismissal.